adamchester/gistblog-express/README.md

 Gistblog-express
 ================

-Gistblog-express is based on [gistblog](https://github.com/liammclennan/gistblog), but uses expressjs instead of geddy.
+Gistblog-express is based on [gistblog](https://github.com/liammclennan/gistblog), but uses expressjs instead of geddy, primarily so it would be easily deployed on the [azure](http://windowsazure.com) platform.

 To run: